ashukla21/sec-edgar-proj-final/README.md

 *Also included that the LLM API should choose two insights of its own which it deems as important/relevant*

+# Visualizations

+I also chose to specifically visualize the Revenue, Net Income, Effective Tax Rate and Foreign Income Percentage for each company, alongside the verbal insights that I gathered using the LLM listed above.

 # Tech Stack

 **sec-edgar-downloader:** Selected because it makes obtaining financial filings from the SEC's EDGAR database convenient and simple.